|

 About you | Ko wai koe

-A commitment to equity, diversity and inclusion.
-Supportive of AUT’s Te Aronui journey (https://www.aut.ac.nz/about/maori/auts-commitment-to-Te-Tiriti-o-Waitangi).
+A commitment to equity, diversity and inclusion, and support for AUT's Te Aronui journey (https://www.aut.ac.nz/about/maori/auts-commitment-to-Te-Tiriti-o-Waitangi)

 What we offer | Ngā āhuatanga kei a mātou